 Students enrolled in the Ph.D. program should take the Ph.D.
 Comprehensive Examination within two years after passing the Qualifying Examination.
 The Comprehensive Examination is generally administered after the student has completed his/her coursework and has decided on a dissertation topic.
-It is the student's responsibility to initiate the appointment of a Comprehensive Examination Committee and arrange a date for the examination.
+The student is responsible for initiating the appointment of a Comprehensive Examination Committee and arranging a date for the examination.
 The student's advisor, with the concurrence of the department chair, recommends the committee membership for approval to the Office of Student Affairs.
-It is the function of this committee to administer the examination.
+The function of this committee is to administer the examination.
 The Comprehensive Examination committee is typically chaired by the student's research advisor, and goes on to become the student's Dissertation Committee.
 Note that the committee chair need not have a primary appointment in the Department of Human Genetics.